alex-precosky/IoT_HomeSensor_Dashboard/README.md

-# Note

-This all needs updating as this project migrates to 'hatch'

 # About

 Provides an HTTP API for querying historic sensor data, and provides a web site showing plots of sensor data.